iriusrisk/startleft/docs/startleft-processors/iac/tf/Terraform-how-mapping-file-works.md

 ### How To Map Components
 This section explains several ways of mapping a resource to an OTM component.

-Those components are retrieved by the [Terraform Domain-specific language](Terraform-domain-specific-language.md) available functions configured in **special mapping fields** `$source`.
+Those components are retrieved by the [Terraform Domain-Specific Language](Terraform-domain-specific-language.md) available functions configured in **special mapping fields** `$source`.
-We will use the `$type` Terraform-dsl function in the following examples for simplicity.
+We will use the `$type` Terraform DSL function in the following examples for simplicity.

 #### Mapping a component